-If Whenever you experience any type of allergy symptoms like coughing or sneezing, it is likely that your immune system is at the root of the problem.
+If Whenever you experience any types of allergy symptoms like coughing or sneezing, it is likely that your immune system is at the root of the problem.
 Symptoms such as these can be caused by hypersensitive immune systems that react to harmless substances.
 The immune system, made up of mast cells, has an important role to play in fighting infection.
 However, the best way to fight allergies is to boost the immune system.
 A mast cell detects an allergen by releasing histamine and other chemicals into the bloodstream.
 A runny nose, watery eyes, sneezing, coughing, swelling, rashes, irritated skin, and redness are all allergy symptoms caused by histamine.
 Patients are usually treated with antihistamines to prevent mast cells from being overactivated and producing too much histamine.

 Is allergic reaction a sign that the immune system is weakened?